Preventing Rotator Cuff Injuries

-It is true that baseball pitchers suffer rotator cuff tears -- or rather, fraying on the edges of some tendons -- because of the extreme position of the shoulder and the tremendous force they exert on their shoulder every time they throw the ball.
+It's true that baseball pitchers suffer rotator cuff tears -- or rather, fraying on the edges of some tendons -- because of the extreme position of the shoulder and the tremendous force they exert on their shoulders every time they throw the ball.

 The first sign of a rotator cuff injury is often nagging shoulder pain when performing everyday activities such as washing your hair, lifting a gallon of milk, or reaching for something on the back seat of the car.
 Pain is usually felt at the side of the shoulder and can often radiate toward the elbow.
-Injured shoulders can also be troublesome at night, when lying down allows the inflamed joint to stretch or when sleeping on your side.
+Injured shoulders can also be troublesome at night when lying down allows the inflamed joint to stretch or when sleeping on your side.
 Occasionally, nighttime pain can get so bad that sleep is possible only in a reclining chair -- and some patients can’t sleep at all.

-If you do injure your rotator cuff, there are several treatment options.
+If you tear your rotator cuff, there are several treatment options.
 The type of treatment depends not only on the extent of the injury but also on your age and functional demands.
 While many complete rotator cuff tears benefit from surgical repair, surgery is not always necessary.

 People with a partial tear or who want to avoid surgery can benefit from physical therapy, which they are encouraged to continue at home.
 Sometimes, strengthening is all that’s needed, even if your rotator cuff is torn.
-That’s because “four separate rotator cuff tendons surround the shoulder,” Garrigues says.
+That’s because “four separate rotator cuff tendons surround the shoulder,” Dr. Wittstein explained.
 “If you have torn half of one tendon, you still have three and a half tendons left.
-If those are strong, it can often fully compensate for the torn part.
+If those are strong, it can often fully compensate for the torn part.”

-“Many people with a small tear can have a pain-free, strong, healthy shoulder with full ability to do overhead activity.
+She added, “Many people with a small tear can have a pain-free, strong, healthy shoulder with full ability to do an overhead activity.
 That’s why keeping those muscles strong is so important.”